jake-lasslett/A3_NLPSentimentAnalysis_JakeLasslett/README.md

 After setting up the environment, you can run the scripts provided in the repository to perform sentiment analysis.
 Make sure to follow any specific instructions or comments within the scripts to understand the flow and functionality.

+## Insights
+- As anticipated, negative sentiment was prominent throughout the majority of posts, with news.com.au the most negetive over the longest period on average.

 ## Conclusion
+As anticipated, negative sentiment was prominent throughout the majority of posts, with news.com.au the most negetive over the longest period on average.

-This project aims to shed light on the sentiment dynamics in media coverage of the Israel-Palestine conflict.
-Through the use of sophisticated machine learning models and NLP techniques, it provides a nuanced understanding of the diverse perspectives presented in different media outlets.
+This project aims to shed light on the sentiment dynamics in media coverage of the Israel-Palestine conflict. more analysis is required.